 The Police Department reviews and approves requests regarding open flame permits, film shoot special effects and stunts, production prop weapons use, and location security needs, among others.
 There are also times when the Police Department has received shipments and stored items for security purposes on behalf of the faculty.

-Students, faculty, and staff members who would like a security escort from anywhere on campus can call and request an officer to respond.
+Students, faculty, and staff members who would like a safety escort from anywhere on campus can call and request an officer to respond.
 The first available officer will respond and escort the individual to the requested campus destination or to a location within one mile of campus.
 Escorts may be completed by vehicle, golf cart or by foot patrol.

 The Police Department will register bicycles on campus.
 This registry is part of a statewide system that helps identify the owner of a bicycle when it is lost or stolen, and then recovered.

 Property Engraving Program

 The Police Department will engrave personal items (such as laptop computers) for students, faculty or staff.
 This will help identify the owner in the event the item is lost and recovered.

 Emergency Response Training